A simple vegan chocolate cake, made with basic ingredients and perfect for any occasion.

-Mocha Cake: Add a small spoonful of instant coffee to your favorite chocolate frosting or to my Chocolate Avocado Frosting.
+Mocha Cake: Add a small spoonful of instant coffee to your favorite chocolate frosting or to my Chocolate Avocado Mousse.

 The vegan cake uses just a few basic ingredients you might already have on hand – no flax or chia eggs required, and no unusual ingredients like avocado or black beans.
 Baking soda helps it rise, and applesauce binds the cake without eggs, also keeping it delightfully light and fluffy.

 No one will ever suspect it’s healthier and vegan, because it simply tastes like classic homemade chocolate cake!

 (Above – watch the video how to make vegan chocolate cake!)